alecpowell18/confluent-operator-examples/README.md

-This repo is a compilation of tested configurations on Confluent Operator.
+This repo is a compilation of tested installations of Confluent Operator on various k8s distributions.

-Last updated: 06-26-20 for CP 5.5.0
+Last updated: 11-10-20

 Contact: apowell@confluent.io